-In relation to Service Cloud we picked few cool tools from Summer 16 release which help you to avoid case feed clutter:
+In relation to Service Cloud, we picked a few cool tools from Summer 16 release which help you to avoid case feed clutter:

 - Rename the Automated Case User to System so support agents can easily see when automated processes, such as case assignment rules, create a case or change the status of a case.

-- Change the order of Case Feed items and records, so feed items that are automatically generated appear after the customer’s first email to your support center.
+- Change the order of Case Feed items and records so feed items that are automatically generated appear after the customer’s first email to your support centre.
 This feature is available in both Lightning Experience and Salesforce Classic.

 - Also, Responsive List Hovers: Responsive lists now display the details of a row in a hover, so you can preview it without opening each record.
-Same functionality was always on recent items but now from a List View.
+The same functionality was always on recent items but now from a List View.
 Super useful!

 - Global search in community templates

 Ever had a partner wanting to search for a specific Case or Lead in a community?
-Getting the good old Global Search as a part of the community is a much wanted and much-awaited feature.
-Yep, as the consultants, we now don’t need to implement this by ourselves as a custom feature to our customers.
+Getting the good old Global Search as a part of the community is a much-wanted and much-awaited feature.
+Yep, as the consultants, we now don’t need to implement this by ourselves as a custom feature for our customers.

 - Take control of sharing Wave Analytics for Communities